Robinhood Cash Management Account Review: Up to $1.25M in FDIC Insurance

 Some of the notable features of the account are its free check writing and bill pay services, it’s lack of monthly fee and its $0 minimum balance.
 The account also offers full refunds for any ATM fee, nationwide, without limit.

-Fidelity’s Cash Management Account offers up to $1.25 million in FDIC insurance for customer deposits.
+Fidelity’s Cash Management Account also offers up to $1.25 million in FDIC insurance for customer deposits.
 It can do this even though it is a brokerage and not a bank, by purchasing something called a brokered certificate of deposit.
 These large denomination CDs are issued to brokerages, by banks, for the benefit of the brokerage’s customers.

 Because these brokered CDs are issued by banks, they qualify for FDIC insurance.
 Fidelity is able to offer protection in excess of the FDIC’s usual limit by splitting the cash you deposit to your cash management account among multiple CDs.
 This keeps your deposit below the $250,000 at any one bank.

 This level of insurance makes the Fidelity Cash Management Account attractive to customers with a lot of money to deposit.
-For high-net-worth customers, that can give it a big leg up over Robinhood’s advertised account.

 TD Ameritrade Cash Management Account